 Gifts to Give Your Realtor After Closing

 Are you required to give your realtor a gift after closing?
 No, not really.
 Realtors and other real estate agents rarely get gifts at closing.
 It's not that their efforts aren't appreciated by their clients, it's that most home sellers and buyers are too busy moving after closing to think about delivering realtor closing gifts.
-The odds are likely that realtors receive a thank you gift for one out of every 10 transactions.
+Maybe one out of ten clients will give a thank you gift.

-Now if you're wondering what type of gift to send your realtor that will adequately reflect your gratitude, here are my top 10 closing gift suggestions.
+Now if you're wondering what type of gift to send your Realtor that will adequately reflect your gratitude, here are our top 10 closing gift suggestions.
 The first gift is absolutely the most welcomed and appreciated present from a client, plus it doesn't cost one red cent.

 Referrals and Reviews

 The reason real estate agents don't turn into one-hit-wonders and crawl off to die somewhere is because they receive referrals and reviews from satisfied clients.
 Referrals are the backbone of an agent's business.
 Without referrals, agents are scratching in the dirt for clients.
 If you found value with your agent's services, pass it on.
 Referrals are the gold standard of gifts.

 Same goes for posting a positive online review for your Realtor.
 It's the gift that keeps on giving long after your transaction has closed.
 Go to your agent's Google Business Page, Yelp, Zillow or Facebook and post a nice review about your experience.
 Agents want this more than almost anything except a referral.

 Agents rarely have time for meals.
 If anything is going to be placed on the back burner doing a busy day, it's food.
 Gourmet gift baskets are a mix of edible delights such as nuts, crackers, cheese, cookies, fruit, candy, chocolate, baked goods and more.